Adam Jerzy Czartoryski: Friendship with Tsarevich Alexander

 Later in 1795, the two brothers were commanded to enter Russian military service.
 Adam became an officer in the horse and Konstanty one in the foot guards.
 Catherine the Great was so favourably impressed by the youths that she restored them part of their estates and in early 1796 made them gentlemen-in-waiting.

 Adam had already met Grand Duke Alexander at a ball at Princess Golitsyna's, and the two young men at once evinced a strong "intellectual friendship" for each other.
+Czartoryski was already connected with the imperial family.
+His elder sister Maria was married to the then-Grand Duchess Maria Feodorovna's brother, Duke Louis of Württemberg.
 On the accession of Tsar Paul I, Czartoryski was appointed adjutant to Alexander, who was now Tsarevich, and was permitted to revisit his Polish estates for three months.

 At this time, the tone of the Russian court was relatively liberal.
 Political reformers, including Pyotr Volkonsky and Nikolay Novosiltsev, possessed great influence on the tsar.

-Throughout the reign of Paul I, Czartoryski was in high favour and on the closest terms of intimacy with the tsar, who in December 1798 appointed him ambassador to the court of Charles Emmanuel IV of Sardinia.
+Czartoryski was not only close with Alexander, but Alexander's wife, the Grand Duchess Elizabeth Alexeievna as well.
+Born Princess Louise of Baden, she was married to the Grand Duke Alexander at the age of fourteen, and though she and Alexander shared a friendly bond, Alexander sought romantic comfort elsewhere.
+Elizabeth Alexeievna soon fell in love with Czartoryski, who reciprocated her feelings.
+After Elizabeth gave birth to a baby girl on 29 May 1799, the Grand Duchess Maria Alexandrovna, the Tsar Paul I didn't hide his suspicions, with both Elizabeth and Alexander having fair hair, and the baby having dark hair.
+Czartoryski was then sent on a diplomatic mission to the court of Charles Emmanuel IV of Sardinia.
+The baby died soon after.
 On reaching Italy, Czartoryski found that that monarch was a king without a kingdom and so the outcome of his first diplomatic mission was a pleasant tour through Italy to Naples, the acquisition of the Italian language and a careful exploration of the antiquities of Rome.

 In the spring of 1801, the new tsar, Alexander I, summoned his friend back to Saint Petersburg.
 Czartoryski found the tsar still suffering from remorse at his father's assassination and could do nothing but talk about religion and politics to a small circle of friends.
 Against all remonstrances, he replied only, "There's plenty of time".